MageMCU/PID/PID_Controller/README.md

 - main.cpp
     - (depended on *Timer.h*)

-- Note: 20230127 - Continuing testing Kp from zero to 1.
-Ki and Kd set to zero.
+- Note: 20230128 - Will continue as time permits...
+Finished the research on Digital Control Systems with enough material to study the subject.

 ## ***root folder***